 Clinical Neuroscience Research Initiative

-Two clinical research programs administered by the Perot Neuroscience Translational Research Center will support OBI's goal of developing impactful therapies for patients with brain disease.
+Two clinical research programs will support the O'Donnell Brain Institute's mission of developing impactful therapies for patients with brain disease.

 2025 Clinical Investigator Development Program Awardees